7 Tips On How To Sleep Better For People With Back Pain

 And by sticking to these rules you are giving yourself the best chance of being able to fall asleep and maintain that sleep throughout the night.

-Choosing the right mattress for your back doesn’t just increase the likelihood of getting a decent night’s sleep.
+Choosing the right mattress for your back doesn’t just increase your chances of getting a decent night’s sleep.

 It can also help to eliminate your back pain.

-As sleeping on the wrong kind of mattress can throw your back out of alignment and cause back pain in chronic pain sufferers and 'healthy' people alike.
+As sleeping on the wrong kind of mattress can throw your back out of alignment, increase the pressure on your body, and cause you pain.

 And when you consider you spend a third of your life in bed this is a serious cause for concern!